Thomas-Oz-Dunn/donnager/README.md

 # donnager

+Until the rains fall on Olympus Mons.

-A library of functions I've found useful in orbital calculations.
-Use if you like. :)
+A library of functions I've found useful for space travel calculations.

 Ad astra, plus ultra